-English Language Arts Literacy 20 Credits aligned to grade nine through 12 standards Mathematics 15 credits including algebra 1 and geometry or the content equivalent and a third year of math that builds on the concepts and skills of algebra and geometry and prepares students for college and 21st century careers Science 15 credits including at least five credits in laboratory biology/life science or the content equivalent and one additional laboratory/inquiry-based science course which shall include chemistry, environmental science, or physics; and a third laboratory /inquiry-based science course Social Studies 15 credits including satisfaction of N.J.S.A.
-18A:35-1 and 2; five credits in world history; and the integration of civics, economics, geography and global content in all course offerings Financial, Economic, Business, and Entrepreneurial Literacy 2.5 credits Health, Safety and Physical Education 3 3⁄4 credits in health, safety, and physical education during each year of enrollment, distributed as 150 minutes per week, as required by N.J.S.A.
-18A:35-5, 7 and 8 Visual and Performing Arts 5 credits World Languages 5 credits or student demonstration of proficiency Technological Literacy Integrated throughout the courses 21st Century Life and Careers, or Career- Technical Education 5 Credits
+Content Area Credits and additional requirements English Language Arts 20 credits Mathematics 15 credits including: Algebra I or the content equivalent2 Geometry or the content equivalent2 Third year of math that builds on the concepts and skills of algebra and geometry and prepares students for college and 21st century careers Science 15 credits with at least 5 credits in each: Laboratory biology/life science or the content equivalent Laboratory/inquiry-based science course (i.e., chemistry, environmental science, or physics) Laboratory/inquiry-based science course Social Studies 15 credits including: 5 credits in world history Integration of civics, economics, geography and global content in all course offerings N.J.S.A.
+18A:35-1 and 18A:35-2 Financial, Economic Business, and Entrepreneurial Business Literacy 2.5 credits Health, Safety, and Physical Education 15 credits over four years including: 3 3⁄4 credits in health, safety, and physical education during each year of enrollment, distributed as 150 minutes per week each year N.J.S.A.
+18A:35-5, 18A:35-7 and 18A:35-8 Visual and Performing Arts 5 credits World Languages 5 credits Technology Integrated throughout all courses 21st Century Life and Careers 5 credits